SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 Web3 STBs, in turn, fall more under control of their owners than the earlier example of Bitcoin, which was solo-launched by Satoshi Nakamoto before people understood the game theory of these designs.
 3D synchronized states are newer, more powerful, and perceived to be less neutral (due to their social layers being more organized from the start, although it’s impossible to tell how neutral the imperceptible social layers of permissionless synchronized states are until it’s too late).

 3D synchronized states are defined by their platform nature and interoperability.
-These communities don’t function as a single shared reality, but rather many intersecting communities holding up a singular shared reality. _I__n the case of Ethereum: Aave, Gnosis, ENS, Tornado Cash, Chainlink, and USDT…and many other entities all contribute to the beam upholding the shared reality and influencing it._
+These communities don’t function as a single shared reality, but rather many intersecting communities holding up a singular shared reality. _In the case of Ethereum: Aave, Gnosis, ENS, Tornado Cash, Chainlink, and USDT…and many other entities all contribute to the beam upholding the shared reality and influencing it._

 ![[Ethereum SR.excalidraw.png]]